 However, the systematic generalization of this family of electrical solutions fails to convince : some uses will not be satisfied at best.
 This is true of some of the industrial activities, heating and transport.
 Multiple solutions compete to address these gaps.

 The solution of non-fossil synthetic hydrocarbons :

 Producing such clean energy carriers is now demonstrated.
 For a century, this as been a well knowns evolution and a solution allready famous since its inception for the qualities and benefits of synthetised products : no heavy metals, no sulfur, no aromatics so no dangerous fine particle emitted to combustion.

-The energy carriers thus producered are mainly methane, kerosene, diesel and OME 3/5 but also gasoline, propane, butane and many chemistry molecules.
+The energy carriers thus producered are mainly methane, kerosene, diesel and OME 3/5 but also gasoline and ethanol, propane, butane, methanol and many chemistry molecules.
 Indeed those many uses will not require major technological breaks wich are always expensive.